AnneDame/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning

-This is the Course Project from the Coursera Machine Learning Class from Jhons-Hopkins University.
+This is the Course Project from the Coursera Machine Learning Class from Johns-Hopkins University.